Longfilename/short-documentation/app/templates/README.md

 > TSLint checks your TypeScript code for readability, maintainability, and functionality errors.

 Configuration file for TSLint.
-Linting is not part of the NPM build.
-Configure your editor to run TSLint.
+Linting is not part of the NPM build. [https://atom.io/packages/linter-tslint](Configure your editor to run TSLint.)

 &nbsp;